-You know your brain can do some really amazing things.
-A person who’s paralyzed can sometimes learn to walk again.
-People who lost speech after a stroke often recover most of this function.
+You know your brain can do some amazing things.
+Individuals who have been in serious accidents can sometimes learn to walk again.
+People who lose their speech after having a stroke often recover most of their ability to talk.

 And memories?
-Science doesn’t know exactly how they work.
-But it’s pretty astounding that you can remember some things from when you were 4 and up to today.
+Science doesn’t know exactly how they work, but it’s astounding that we can remember things from when we were 4-years-old.

-With all of the amazing things the brain can do, can it help you hear better when you have hearing loss?
+With all of the amazing things the brain can do, you may be wondering if it can help you hear better when experiencing hearing loss?

-Imagine a ninja sneaking up on you so slowly that you can’t even tell they’re moving.
-That’s how most hearing loss happens.
+Imagine a ninja sneaking up on you so slowly you can’t tell there’s someone moving behind you.
+That’s how most hearing loss progresses.